JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 * :code:`variables` [optional]: a list of names of ObsSpace variables to be simulated by this operator (see the example below).
 This option should only be set if this operator is used as a component of the `Composite` operator.
 If it is not set, the operator will simulate all ObsSpace variables.

+* :code:`level index 0 is closest to surface`: a boolean variable that specifies whether index 0 of a model column is closest to the Earth's surface.
+Default value: :code:`false`.

 Examples of yaml:
 ^^^^^^^^^^^^^^^^^